ALTSEAN-BURMA – WOMEN OF BURMA TRAINING INTERN

 This position will give the successful applicant the opportunity to contribute directly to the capacity of women and youth activists who work in challenging conditions for human rights in Burma.
 This position will suit an individual who is highly efficient; comfortable working in close collaboration with a team of diverse people, willing to work long hours and able to observe the strict discipline and security protocols of the office.

-The Training Team is comprised of the Training Officer (coordinates and implements various aspects of our training programs), the Coordinator (delivers several off-site training workshops and participates in key decision-making concerning design and implementation of programs), the Accountability & Fundraising Officer (assists with donor liaison), and 2 members of the Administrative staff (management, logistics, risk assessment and accounts support).
-The successful applicant would ideally start as soon as possible.
+The Altsean team is comprised of the Coordinator (delivers several off-site training workshops and participates in key decision-making concerning design and implementation of programs), two Trainers, three Researchers, the Accountability Officer, and two Administrative staff (who assist the training team with management, logistics, risk assessment and accounts support).
 The successful applicant may be offered a fulltime position, subject to work performance and funding.

 Women of Burma Internship Program (intensive 5-month in-house program for 6 women from diverse organizations in Burma)

 1. Develop, review and update the curriculum, training materials and lesson plans for the Women of Burma Internship program, as directed by the Training Officer and Coordinator.
 This work will require research and writing modules on a range of topics.

 2. Deliver classes and facilitate workshops for the Burmese women interns on a range of topics.
 Subjects include human/women’s rights, office and project management, problem solving, Burma issues, health, intercultural issues, politics and general knowledge etc. Specific assignments will depend on the successful applicant’s level of knowledge and confidence.